Nick Seeler: Chicago Blackhawks

 The Wild placed Seeler on waivers on February 3, 2020, whereupon he was claimed by the Chicago Blackhawks.
 As the Blackhawks were already in town to play the Wild at the Xcel Energy Center, Seeler did not immediately have to move to join his new team, although he did not play against his old team.
 He played in six games with Chicago, registering one assist before the regular season was indefinitely suspended due to the COVID-19 pandemic.
 When the NHL returned to play for the 2020 Stanley Cup playoffs, Seeler was one of 31 Blackhawks invited to play in the "bubble" in Edmonton.

 After attending the Blackhawks training camp for the delayed 2020–21 season, Seeler failed to make the opening night roster and was reassigned to AHL affiliate, the Rockford IceHogs.
 On January 16, 2021, Seeler was placed on unconditional waivers in order to mutually terminate his contract with the Blackhawks.

+After clearing waivers, Seeler looked into playing for international leagues but was shut down.
+He decided to step away from hockey.
+For the 2020-2021 season Seeler did not play and instead worked for his father's company in Shakopee, Minnesota.